itsmng/wiki-backup/docs/install.md

 To allow the installation of ITSM-NG, it is necessary to have a Linux or Windows server with the following services installed and configured :
 * Apache, Nginx, ISS, etc
 * MariaDB >= 10.X or MySQL >= 5.7
-* Php 7.2 or newer
+* PHP 7.2 or newer

 `Note on PHP : version 7.4 is still recommended as PHP 7.2 and 7.3 are compatible with the product but are no longer supported by PHP (See `https://www.php.net/supported-versions.php` for more informations).`